-6. Uninstall Folder page, this shows where your application resides, click Next to proceed.
+6. Uninstall Folder page, this shows you where files will be deleted will happen, click Next to proceed.

 7. Choose Components page, this allows you to select which products you need to uninstall.
 Currently, the uninstaller program allows you to remove four products, these are: QGIS, PostgreSQL, PostGIS and Sampler data package.